How Ductless Heat Pumps Can Solve Problems in Older Homes

 Things, however, are very different if you use fuel oil or electric resistance for heating.
 In such cases, investing in a heat pump can bring substantial savings.
 Of course, electrical-resistance heating would be much less expensive to install than a heat pump.
 But a heat pump can produce at least 1.5 to 2.5 times more heat using the same energy.
 That would make a heat pump significantly more efficient than a conventional electric-resistance heater.

 There is, however, a problem with heat pumps, in that when the outside temperature falls significantly, the efficiency the heat pump drops as well.
 So when the outdoor temperature is below the “balance point,” which lies between 30 and 45 degrees Fahrenheit, the efficiency of the heat pump nosedives.
 In those cases, you might need additional sources of heat.
 This often doesn’t work out to be cost effective.
 Further information on heat pumps can be found here.

 So before deciding to invest in a heat pump, it is best to do a cost-benefit analysis.
 What are the factors you should consider?
 Of course you need to consider the cost and efficiency of the heat pump itself.
 But you also need to factor in the type and price of fuel in your region, as well as the heating and cooling needs for your home, according to common winter temperatures.
 It is only after you have considered all these that you will be able to choose wisely.

-If you have questions about the application of heat pump technology, or if you require ductless heat pump service, please don’t hesitate to contact a representative from AAA Heating & Cooling for more information.
+If you have questions about the application of heat pump technology, or if you require ductless heat pump service, please don’t hesitate to contact one of our experienced representatives for more information.